-- 1. Install InterfaceIII on your laptop.
-Contact AMI sales if you need the installation program. - 2.
-Run the InterfaceIII Program. - 3.
+- 1. Make sure the laptop has the FTDI driver installed. - a.
+Windows 7 will probably find the driver by itself, but XP probably won't. - b.
+Run the program called CDM20824_Setup.exe which is either in the AMI CD, or can be downloaded from the FTDIchips.com site. - 2.
+Install the AMI program if you haven't done so already. - 3.
+Run the program. - 4.
 On the User Interface screen, at the top, click the "Port" button.
-Note the ports listed. - 4.
+Note the ports listed. - 5.
 Make sure the analyzer is powered up, and connect the USB cable to it. - a.
-If you connect the cable without power to the analyzer, the port won't appear. - 5.
+If you connect the cable without power to the analyzer, the port won't appear. - 6.
 On the User Interface screen, at the top, click the "Port" button again, and you should see an additional port.
-Select this port. - 6.
-Let the program figure out how to talk to the analyzer, and watch it load up all the boxes with numbers or words. - 7.
+Select this port. - 7.
+Let the program figure out how to talk to the analyzer, and watch it load up all the boxes with numbers or words. - 8.
 If you want to name the analyzer, click on the "User ID:" box.
 A dialog box will come up, asking for a password.
-Use "AMI" (in capitals) as the password, and then write in up to 12 characters as a name for the analyzer. - 8.
-Set up the output range, that is the range used by the analog output and the alarms to scale the output for your monitoring device. - 9.
-Make sure the security settings are the way you want them. - 10.Go through the analog output calibration procedure if desired. - 11.
-Set up the alarms to work as you desire see the alarm section below for details. - 12.
-If you are installing the sensor, click on the New Sensor button and write in the serial number. - 13.
+Use "AMI" (in capitals) as the password, and then write in up to 12 characters as a name for the analyzer. - 9.
+Set up the output range, that is the range used by the analog output and the alarms to scale the output for your monitoring device. - 10.
+Make sure the security settings are the way you want them. - 11.Go through the analog output calibration procedure if desired. - 12.
+Set up the alarms to work as you desire see the alarm section below for details. - 13.
+If you are installing the sensor, click on the New Sensor button and write in the serial number. - 14.
 Check the analyzer date and time is correct (we set it up for Pacific Standard time, which may not be correct for you).
-You can send the computer time to the analyzer by clicking the Set Analyzer Time button. - 14.
+You can send the computer time to the analyzer by clicking the Set Analyzer Time button. - 15.
 Clear the stored data by clicking the "Clear Data" button in the DATALOG section on the right.